Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 # What data is provided?
-This is an introduction into the organization of the RDF data.In this folder you can find:
+This is an introduction into the organization of the RDF data.
+In this folder you can find:

 - the [individual data files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20data%20files) (RDF) that contain the data instances.
 In these files ontology concepts are used but do not contain their definitions.
 - The [individual ontology files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files) (OWL) that contain the ontological definitions that were used to model the data semantically.
 The [bfo2](https://github.com/bfo-ontology/BFO/wiki#news-bfo-20-now-released), the [BWMD_mid](https://matportal.org/ontologies/BWMD-MID) and one domain ontology per RDF data set was used.
-The corresponding domain ontology of each RDF data file can be exctracted from the image above and is described in more detail in the [ontology folder](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files).
+The corresponding domain ontology of each RDF data file can be exctracted from the image below and is described in more detail in the [ontology folder](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files).
-- The [individual alignment files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20alignment%20files) (RDF) serve to link different RDF data with each other semantically, e.g to link nodes that represent the same specimen/component with the same PartID but have different IRIs.
+- The [individual alignment files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20alignment%20files) (RDF) serve to link different RDF data with each other semantically, e.g. to link nodes that represent the same specimen/component with the same PartID but that have different IRIs.

 - In this very folder ([RDF data and ontologies](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/edit/main/src/RDF%20data%20and%20ontologies)) you find RDF files in which all individual data files and the necessary ontologies are merged.
 Different versions are provided.
 You can find the specialties of each version described in the image below.